vulkomilev/oumi/docs/resources/models/models.md

         # Define your architecture
 ```

-For detailed implementation guidance, see the {doc}`/resources/models/custom_models` documentation.
+For detailed implementation guidance on this subject, see the {doc}`/resources/models/custom_models` documentation.

 ## Advanced Topics
 ### Tokenizer Integration

-The framework provides consistent tokenizer handling through the {py:mod}`core.tokenizers` module.
-Tokenizers can be configured independently of models while maintaining compatibility:
+Oumi ensures consistent tokenizer handling through the {py:mod}`core.tokenizers` module.
+Tokenizers can be configured independently of models while maintaining full compatibility.

 ```python
 from builders import build_tokenizer